hnuzhy/YOTO/AugDemos/README.md

 ```
 python aug_dataset_v1.py
 ```
 Before running, you can adjust many useful parameters in this script.
+If you cannot reproduce our environment, you can directly download our pre-processed jsons (`drawer_preprocessed.json`, `pouring_preprocessed.json`, `unscrew_preprocessed.json`, `uncover_preprocessed.json` and `openbox_preprocessed.json`) in [huggingface/YOTO](https://huggingface.co/HoyerChou/YOTO/tree/main) for training.
 * [`debug_flag`](https://github.com/hnuzhy/YOTO/blob/main/AugDemos/aug_dataset_v1.py#L216): whether using the debug mode to checking pre-processed results, such as matching effect, object masks and segmented object point clouds.
 * [`robot2camera_trans`](https://github.com/hnuzhy/YOTO/blob/main/AugDemos/aug_dataset_v1.py#L217): whether tansforming the dual-arm robot states (6-DoF keyposes) from the robot world into the camera world.
 We have valided that set it as True will not be better.
 We thus utilize visual observations in the camera view and robot actions in the robot view to train all policy models.
 * [`task_names`](https://github.com/hnuzhy/YOTO/blob/main/AugDemos/aug_dataset_v1.py#L219): You can change the task name list for pre-processing.
 We currently collected a fixed number of demonstrations through *Auto-Rollout Verification in Real-World* for each task (`drawer`, `pouring`, `unscrew`, `uncover`, `openbox`), which are `243/162/54/45/36` respectively.